News

 The premises of the evolution happened in the 1970’s when the effort was spent on ecological improvement of waterways.
 The Tama River, which is 168 km long and enters in the Tokyo Bay, has undergone a real but long metamorphosis.
 In 1969, it was classified as a protected natural area.
 Actions have been taken to improve water quality and sustain fish reproduction.
 A great number of species of fishes and birds have come back.

 But, in the metropolis of Tokyo, the problem is not financial in fact.
 It lies in the indifference of a large number of the city’s 37 inhabitants and even the government for the aquatic environment.
 In the 1980s, the place of the rivers in the city is reconsidered, as much by the inhabitants as by the administration.
-The city has provided commercial tourist navigation service and the urban planners integrated Tokyo’s canals to their projects.
+The city has provided a commercial tourist navigation service and the urban planners integrated Tokyo’s canals to their projects.
 Attempts have been made to reconnect Tokyo with its seafront, notably with the project to restore the land of Odaiba in the 1980s.
 Two artificial islands have been created in the bay of Tokyo.

 New perspectives?